-GENERAL ALERT General Alert This pictoral alert indicates a potentially hazardous situation.
-This alert will be followed by a hazard level heading and more specific information about the hazard.
+General Alert This pictoral alert indicates a potentially hazardous situation.
+This followed by a hazard level heading and more specific information and hazard.
 Ground This pictoral alert indicates the Earth grounding connection point.

 Hazard Levels

 Danger: Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
 This is limited to the most extreme situations.